meemalabs/laravel-meema/README.md

     <a href="https://discord.meema.io" target="_blank">Discord</a>
 </p>

+## 🐑 Features

+- Most simple way to implement a fully-functional media management system & more
+- Thin, minimal & fast package to interact with Meema's API
+- Supports PHP `^7.*`

-## Installation
+## 💡 Usage

-You can install the package via composer:
+First, install Meema Laravel Client via the [composer](https://getcomposer.org/) package manager:

 ```bash
 composer require meema/laravel-meema
 ```

-## Usage

-First, you may want to publish the config file with:
+Next, you may want to publish the config file with:

 ```bash
 php artisan vendor:publish --provider="Meema\LaravelMeema\Providers\MeemaServiceProvider" --tag="config"
 ```

-Now, you may easily interact with your "media items" using the `Media` facade:
+Now, you can easily interact with your "media items" using the `Media` facade:

 ``` php
 use Meema\LaravelMeema\Facades\Media;